 Master of Business Administration (MBA)

-Masters of Business Administration (MBA) are postgraduate degree programs in management "of their own".
+Masters of Business Administration (MBA) are postgraduate programs in management "of their own".
 The MBA is the traditional academic offer for management education and the universities answer to requests from business for a systematic and profound qualification for future and current managers based on a standardized title.
 The standardization for this type of Master of Management degree, actually, is not provided by business schools or universities themselves but by internationally accepted accreditation agencies such as the AACSB, AMBA, or EQUIS where many schools at least require similar admissions methods such as the GMAT.
 Nevertheless, the MBA from its origins at Harvard in 1908 to the present managed to become THE degree for young professionals, experienced professionals, future executives, executives, and senior executives.

-The degree Master of Business Administration is neither a Master of Science nor of Arts but a Master title of its own.
+The Master of Business Administration is neither a Master of Science nor of Arts but a Master title of its own.
 It is often abbreviated as MBA or M.B.A. and in contrast to the Master of Science (MSc) or the Master of Arts (MA) it clearly points to one program only.
 It is worth remembering that the Master of Science just points to programs rooted in the Sciences or Social Sciences and can mean a Master of Science in Management, a Master of Science in Psychology, or a Master of Science in Biology.
 The same applies for the Master of Arts (MA) which can refer to a Master of Arts in History, a Master of Arts in Management Studies, or a Master of Arts in Liberal Arts.

 - Find more information on MBA programs at the Master of Business Administration Compass

 Doctor of Business Administration (DBA)